IBM/spring-boot-microservices-on-kubernetes/README.md

 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this
 ![images](images/mysqlservice.png)
-You will need to apply these credentials as a Secrets in your Kubernetes cluster.
-It should be encoded in `base64`.
+You will need to apply these credentials as a Secret in your Kubernetes cluster.
+It should be `base64` encoded.
 Use the script `./scripts/create-secrets.sh`.
 You will be prompted to enter your credentials.
 This will encode the credentials you input and apply them in your cluster as Secrets.
 ```bash
 $ ./scripts/create-secrets.sh